-Alaska celebrates Indigenous Peoples Day
+Alaska celebrates first permanent Indigenous Peoples Day

 On Monday, Alaskans will honor the first permanent Indigenous Peoples Day, recognizing the first nations people and Alaska Native culture.
 This, after several years of stopgap measures to institute a Indigenous Peoples Day in the past.